Moc/mailbox/README.md

 # Mailbox #
 *Mailbox* is an e107 plugin that features an up-to-date messaging platform that uses all the latest web technologies and functionalities offered by e107.

-This plugin is coded using e107 standards and is based relies on **Bootstrap and jQuery standards**.
+This plugin is coded using e107 standards and is based relies on **Bootstrap 3 (soon 4) and jQuery standards**.
 Its secondary purpose is to provide an example of a properly coded plugin for e107 v2, making use of all its standards as well as its new features and possibilities.

 ## Requirements ##
 * e107 v2.x (latest)
 * Ability to read the wiki and/or search documentation for answers ;)

 ## Roadmap - planned features ##
+* ~~Templating for frontend customization~~
+* ~~Friendly URLs~~
 * Preferences/options (limit number of messages / inbox and outbox size)
-* Templating for frontend customization
 * Email functionality (notifications)
-* ~~Friendly URLs~~
+* Cronjobs (queue for large amount of messages, cleanup database etc.)
 * Customizable labels per individual user
-* Cronjobs (send queue, cleanup database etc.)

 ## How to get help? ##
 * First, **search the wiki** [here](https://github.com/Moc/mailbox/wiki)